Color histogram

 In image processing and photography, a color histogram is a representation of the distribution of colors in an image.
-For digital images, a color histogram represents the number of pixels that have colors in each of a fixed list of color ranges, that span the image's color space, the set of all possible colors.
+For digital images, a color histogram represents the number of pixels that have colors in each of a fixed list of color ranges that span the image's color space (the set of all possible colors).

-The color histogram can be built for any kind of color space, although the term is more often used for three-dimensional spaces like RGB or HSV.
+A color histogram can be built for any kind of color space, although the term is more often used for three-dimensional spaces such as RGB or HSV.
 For monochromatic images, the term intensity histogram may be used instead.
-For multi-spectral images, where each pixel is represented by an arbitrary number of measurements (for example, beyond the three measurements in RGB), the color histogram is N-dimensional, with N being the number of measurements taken.
+For multi-spectral images, where each pixel is represented by an arbitrary number of measurements (for example, beyond the three measurements in RGB), a color histogram is N-dimensional, with N being the number of measurements taken.
 Each measurement has its own wavelength range of the light spectrum, some of which may be outside the visible spectrum.

 If the set of possible color values is sufficiently small, each of those colors may be placed on a range by itself; then the histogram is merely the count of pixels that have each possible color.
 Most often, the space is divided into an appropriate number of ranges, often arranged as a regular grid, each containing many similar color values.
-The color histogram may also be represented and displayed as a smooth function defined over the color space that approximates the pixel counts.
+A color histogram may also be represented and displayed as a smooth function defined over the color space that approximates the pixel counts.

-Like other kinds of histograms, the color histogram is a statistic that can be viewed as an approximation of an underlying continuous distribution of color values.
+Like other kinds of histograms, a color histogram is a statistic that can be viewed as an approximation of an underlying continuous distribution of color values.